How segmented is my network?

 For this evaluation, we selected the five densest graphs in the dataset to approximate real-world networks and network security policies.
-These are the $g1$, $g19$, $g21$, $g7$ and $g11$ enterprise networks.
+These are the $g1$, $g11$, $g19$, $g21$, and $g7$ enterprise networks.
 As shown in Table \ref{tab:cisco-results}, the empirical mean edge density $\hat{F}$ calculated over 1,000 Monte Carlo trials matches the true edge density $F(G)$ closely.
-The true density remains within the calculated 95\% confidence intervals for both graphs, empirically validating the estimator's accuracy and its independence from the total node count $n$.
+The true density remains within the calculated 95\% confidence intervals for all graphs, empirically validating the estimator's accuracy and its independence from the total node count $n$.

 These results demonstrate that the estimator performs accurately on real enterprise topologies with diverse connectivity patterns, validating its practical applicability beyond synthetic models.